 Mr. LeMenager stated their system does not work.
 A water problem is not an option in their menu.
 That is the problem.
-I called KUA when the water went out.
-I did the automatic reporting for a problem.
-I received an automated phone call back saying that the problem had been fixed.
-I finally got through to a person and asked how they can say that the problem has been fixed because there is still no water.
+I called KUA when the water turned off.
+I did the automatic reporting for a problem and I received an automated phone call back saying that the problem had been fixed.
+I finally got through to a person and asked how they can say that the problem was fixed because there was still no water.
 He did not realize it was a water problem.